maxlpy/technical-notes/Understanding Spring Web Application Architecture: The Classic Way.md

 * <b>The repository layer</b> is the lowest layer of a web application.
 It is responsible of communicating with the used data storage.

 Reference from http://www.petrikainulainen.net/software-development/design/understanding-spring-web-application-architecture-the-classic-way/

+Note: There are still more valuable articles about software design in this link.
+See [here](http://www.petrikainulainen.net/category/software-development/design/)